muleina/LA3D/README.md

-# LA3D: A lightweight adaptive visual anonymization (AN) for video anomlay detection (VAD).
+# LA3D: A Lightweight Adaptive Anonymization for Video Anomaly Detection.

 Official implementation of the paper "Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy vs. Performance" (full paper in [arXiv](https://arxiv.org/abs/2410.18717))

-The LA3D offer computationally efficient and dynamic AN that enhance privacy protection while maintain the accuracy of VAD.
+The LA3D offer computationally efficient and dynamic anonymization (AN) that enhance privacy protection while maintain the accuracy of Video Anomaly Detection (VAD).

 ## Highlights